+Rewards are important and they serve as a way to show your team your appreciation for them.
+Give them goals to drive towards so you can reward specific behaviors in the process of doing great work.
 Rewards can come in the form of recognition, more money, more responsibilities, promotions and more.
 Learn what makes your employees tick.
 Money doesn’t always win.
 Get creative and reward employees in a variety of ways for meeting their goals.

 Keep these five keys in mind as you continue to improve the management of your Millennial teams.
 If you are having challenges managing your teams or if you are just looking to get ahead and build a culture of engagement across generations in your organization, we can help.
 Contact us today with your questions.